dat320-2020/course-info/policy.md

 *Be advised that it is the date on your lab's submission as viewed on GitHub that counts towards the slip days.*

+**No special extensions will be given if you have exhausted all your slip days, but we will show some flexibility towards minor overruns.**

 ## Assignments

 ### Individual Assignments